Rick-Lang/rickroll-lang/README.md

-# Notice:
+# Be Aware⚠
-- This project is not completed yet, the code couldn't run directly
+- This repo is not completed yet, sometimes you will see the code couldn't run directly...
+- We are using GitHub as a source code manager (I don't usually use git 🤣😂)

 # Rick Roll Language / Rick Astley Language